AlaaAlzahrani/Jiwar/docs/advanced/google_colab.rst

 1. **Input Files**: Ensure your input files (word lists and custom corpora) are accessible in the Colab environment.
 You can upload them directly to Colab or store them in Google Drive and mount your drive.

 2. **Output**: Jiwar will save the results as a CSV file.
 In Colab, you can download this file or save it to your Google Drive for further analysis.

-3. **Package Conflicts**: If you experience package conflicts, refer to the "Handling Package Conflicts" section in the notebook for troubleshooting steps.

 Troubleshooting
 ---------------